neverinfamous/d1-manager/README.md

 - Reports any failures while continuing with remaining tables
 - Cannot be undone - use with caution

+### Column Management

+The D1 Manager provides comprehensive column management capabilities directly from the table schema view.
+Each column row displays action buttons for rename, modify, and delete operations.

+**How to Access Column Operations:**

+1. Navigate to a database and open a table
+2. View the Schema section showing all columns
+3. Each column row has three action buttons on the right:
+   - **Edit (Pencil icon)** - Rename the column
+   - **Settings (Gear icon)** - Modify column type and constraints
+   - **Delete (Trash icon)** - Remove the column from the table

+**Add Column:**

+- Click the "Add Column" button in the Schema section header
+- Fill in the column details:
+  - **Column Name** - Must be unique within the table
+  - **Type** - TEXT, INTEGER, REAL, BLOB, or NUMERIC
+  - **Default Value** - Optional default value for existing rows
+  - **NOT NULL** - Enforce non-null constraint (requires default value if table has data)
+- Uses `ALTER TABLE ADD COLUMN` for efficient column addition
+- New column will have NULL values for existing rows unless a default is specified

+**Rename Column:**

+- Click the Edit button on any column row
+- Enter the new column name
+- Validates for uniqueness and valid identifiers
+- Uses `ALTER TABLE RENAME COLUMN` (SQLite 3.25.0+)
+- Fast operation with no data loss

+**Modify Column Type/Constraints:**

+- Click the Settings button on any column row
+- **⚠️ Important: Table Recreation Required**
+- Displays a warning about the table recreation process
+- Modify:
+  - **Column Type** - Change from TEXT to INTEGER, etc.
+  - **NOT NULL Constraint** - Add or remove NOT NULL
+  - **Default Value** - Set or change default value
+- Process:
+  1. Creates a temporary table with the new column definition
+  2. Copies all data with appropriate type conversions
+  3. Drops the original table
+  4. Renames the temporary table to the original name
+- Automatically refreshes the schema after completion
+- **Recommendation:** Backup your database before modifying column types

+**Delete Column:**

+- Click the Delete button on any column row
+- Shows confirmation dialog with data loss warning
+- Cannot delete if it's the only column in the table (button is disabled)
+- Uses `ALTER TABLE DROP COLUMN` (SQLite 3.35.0+)
+- Permanently removes the column and all its data
+- **Recommendation:** Backup your database before deleting columns

+**SQLite Version Support:**

+- **ADD COLUMN** - Supported in all SQLite versions
+- **RENAME COLUMN** - Requires SQLite 3.25.0+ (Cloudflare D1 supported)
+- **DROP COLUMN** - Requires SQLite 3.35.0+ (Cloudflare D1 supported)
+- **MODIFY COLUMN** - Not natively supported; uses table recreation method

+**Important Notes:**

+- All column operations validate for potential conflicts before execution
+- Primary key columns can be renamed but require extra caution
+- Modifying column types may result in data loss if incompatible (e.g., TEXT to INTEGER with non-numeric data)
+- The modify operation uses table recreation, which temporarily duplicates the table
+- Indexes are preserved during rename and delete operations
+- Local development mode provides mock responses for testing without a real database

 ### Database Renaming

 The D1 Manager includes a database rename feature that uses a migration-based approach since Cloudflare's D1 API does not natively support renaming databases.